Non-archimedean tame topology and stably dominated types: and spaces of semi-lattices

+We define a topology on $L(V)$ as follows.
+The pre-basic open sets are those of the form $\{u: h \notin u \}$ and those of the form $\{u: h \in \Mm u \}$, where $h$ is any element of $V$.
+The finite intersections of these sets clearly form an ind-definable family.
+We call this family the {\em linear topology} on $L(V)$.
 Any finitely generated $\Oo$-submodule of $K^N$ is generated by $\leq N$ elements; hence the intersection of any finite number of open sets of the second type is the intersection of $N$ such open sets.
-However this is not the case for the first kind, so we do not have a definable topology in the sense of Ziegler.
+However this is not the case for the first kind.

-We say that a definable subset $X$ of $L(H_d)$ is {\em closed for the linear topology} if for any definable type $q$ on $X$, if $q$ has a limit point $a$ in $L(H_d)$, then $a \in X$.
-The complements of the pre-basic open sets of the linear pre-topology are clearly closed.